mainkoon81/oo-Study-MCMC-R-II/README.md

      - We could pseudo-randomly generate layer thicknesses ![formula](https://render.githubusercontent.com/render/math?math=l_1,l_2,)... from bottom to top, according to the exponential distribution, until they add up to the 100 km of total thickness.
      - We could pseudo-randomly generate, inside each layer, the corresponding value for the mass density ![formula](https://render.githubusercontent.com/render/math?math=k_1,k_2,)..., according to the empirical log-normal distribution.
      - > [Note] Unfortunately, sometimes this would produce a radical change in the synthetic data in each step of the random walk, and therefore it would be a very inefficient algorithm...then?
-   - Next, we calculate the equilibrium distribution of each metagram, using Uniform Random Walk rule.
-They are our prior samples...?
+   - Next, we obtain the distribution from each metagram, using Uniform Random Walk rule.
+They are our priorssss.
-   - Taking the prior samples as inputs, we obtain the posterior samples from the metropolis rule...?
+   - Taking the prior samples as inputs, sifting out, then we obtain the posterior samples from the variant of metropolis rule (such as L1/L2).

  - ### After posterior samples?
    <img src="https://user-images.githubusercontent.com/31917400/76703658-efc03700-66ca-11ea-938d-273251d99891.jpg" />